StuartCTS/kcc-demo/README.md

 The reconciliation loop of the KCC is around 10 mins (not currently changeable?) - so if you mod stuff directly in GCP, it will not resolve to the definition of state in your custer for a period of a few mins at least - you can always force the behaviour by re-performing the `kubectl apply` if you want to demonstrate config drift being automatically remediated by your cluster.

+## GitOps managed Infra
+### Using ArgoCD
+If you have ArgoCD setup, you can easily use this to manage resources in kcc - the [ArgoCD quickstart]()https://argo-cd.readthedocs.io/en/stable/getting_started/ docs should be sufficient for your cluster (this has been tested with ArgoCD running on the same cluster as KCC, but no reason why it couldn't be hosted elsewhere).
+For demo purposes, using argo's reconciliation loop also gets round the issue of waiting for KCC to resolve (the default argo reconciliation is 3mins).

+Firstly - make sure you have forked this repo (if not done already) to somewhere where you have commit access, as you will be wanting to commit changes and see them reflected.

+For convenience a set of commands needed for a local cluster are included [here](examples/argo-test/argo_install.txt) - create a simple argo application with defaults pointing to the [argo-test](examples/argo-test/) folder to setup a deployment of the nginx [yaml](examples/argo-test/nginx_deployment.yaml).
+Turn on auto-sync, and test that changing say, the number of replicas in th edeployment is reflected on your cluster.

+If that all works ok, you should be good to create an application that points to the [](gcp-gitops/buckets) folder - the target namespace needs to be the one you annotated for usage by KCC as above.
+You should see argo deploy the KCC definitions as above and see the infra being managed - similarly, pushing changes to the git repo will be reflected the next time argo syncs the changes from the repo to you cluster.

+### Using Google ConfigSync
+As a GCP alternative, [ConfigSync](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync) could be installed to manage the repo syncing - however its primary use case is for synchronizing configurations and policies.
+You need to define a separate repo, but you can use it to manage to manage GCP infra in the same fashion.

+ConfigController and ConfigSync are combined in this way in [Anthos Config Management](https://cloud.google.com/anthos-config-management/docs/overview) along with BinAuthz, PolicyController etc.

 ## Clean up

 Delete all managed resources first